rcompos/kubespray-and-pray/README.md

 4. Permissive admin role.
     Kubernetes RBAC: `https://kubernetes.io/docs/admin/authorization/rbac/`

-    WARNING: The following policy allows ALL service accounts to act as cluster administrators.
+    MORE WARNING: The following policy allows ALL service accounts to act as cluster administrators.
 Any application running in a container receives service account credentials automatically, and could perform any action against the API, including viewing secrets and modifying permissions.
 This is not a recommended policy...
-On the other hand it works like charm for dev!
+On other hand, works like charm for dev!

     `$ kubectl create clusterrolebinding permissive-binding --clusterrole=cluster-admin --user=admin --user=kubelet --group=system:serviceaccounts`